Thesis Submission and Examination

 The Council of Deans and Directors of Graduate Studies in Australia (DDOGS) has developed the following guidelines around conflicts of interest in the appointment of Examiners:

 Once a thesis is submitted, it is sent out for examination as soon as possible after the nominated examiners are approved.
-The examination process normally takes three to four months, but due to the nature of the process may take longer.
+The examination process normally takes approximately three months, but due to the nature of the process may take longer.
 Examiners are asked to provide a written report six weeks from the date of receipt of a thesis, but may request additional time.

 Once all reports have been received, they are forwarded to the Graduate Research Examination Board who meet on the first Tuesday of each month.
 The Board will determine the outcome which will then be communicated to the student in writing, with copies of the Examiner reports.